proglang/jgs/DynamicAnalyzer/readme.md

 ## Compiling via main:
 - Choose your Run Configurations (for example, if we want to compile to instrumented binary, use the RunMainAnalyzerSingleC, which has the following arguments: `-f c --classes main.testclasses.WhileLoopFail --main_class main.testclasses.WhileLoopFail)`
--  Execute `DynamicAnalyser.src.main.Main.java.` from within Eclipse.
+-  Execute `DynamicAnalyser.src.main.Main.java` from within Eclipse.
 This produces a file in 'sootOutput' which is instrumented, meaning that it has the original program PLUS more code that checks - on runtime - if the flow is valid or if there is information leakage.
 - Go to folder `sootOutput/`
 - Run the compiled file using: